WebSpellChecker/wproofreader-docker/README.md

 ### Building on Apple Silicon

 Docker on Mac with chips based on `arm64`/`aarch64` architecture (M1, M2 families) require an additional build flag to get a working image: `--platform linux/amd64`.
-This way, your build command would look something like
+So, the build command needs to be updated as follows:
 ```
 docker build -t local/wsc_app:x.x.x --platform linux/amd64 --build-arg <arguments as before> -f Dockerfile .
 ```